 All applications must be submitted through the Veterinary Medical College Application Service (VMCAS).
 Please pay careful attention to the application deadline as late applications will NOT be accepted by Auburn University.

 The GRE will not be used in the assessment of applicants to the Class of 2026 (September 2021 application submission).
 Please do not send GRE scores to Auburn University.

 Three letters of recommendation are required and must be submitted through VMCAS.
 One must be from a veterinarian.
 The other two should come from an employer (may be second veterinarian but does not have to be) and from a professor or advisor who is familiar with your academic work.

 Transcripts from all colleges where academic credit was earned, including joint enrollment during high school, must be submitted through VMCAS.

-A short supplemental application and application fee must be submitted through AUCVM’s website.
-Applications will not be processed until the supplemental application fee is received.
+An application processing fee must be submitted through AUCVM’s website.
+The link to pay the fee is available through the VMCAS application.
+Applications will not be processed until the processing fee is received.

 Evaluation of Applicants